 At its simplest, escrow is a deposit of funds that are held by a third party and released upon the completion of a particular condition or event.
 Whether you’re a buyer, seller, lender or borrower, you’ll want the assurance that no funds or property will change hands until all of the conditions in a transaction are complete.

-The escrow holder has the obligation to safeguard those funds and disburse them once all the provisions of the escrow are met.
-As closing day arrives there are a few different ways that escrow comes into play.
+The escrow holder must safeguard those funds and disburse them once all the provisions of the escrow are met.
+As the closing day arrives, there are a few different ways that escrow comes into play.
 Below are the four most common.

 One of the requirements, when you sign a purchase contract, is that you put down a certain amount of your down payment in escrow.
-This is usually 10% and is made to show that this is a serious offer and to show good faith.
-This is held until closing when you’ll then owe whatever amount of the down payment is remaining.
+Usually, 10% and is made to show that this is a serious offer and to show good faith.
+It is held until closing when you’ll then owe whatever amount of the down payment is remaining.
 Think of it as a portion of your down payment that you’re parting with earlier than the rest.

-This is usually very straightforward unless you’re buying with a non-contingent contract.
+Straightforward unless you’re buying a non-contingent contract.
 In this case, you’ve agreed to a deal outright that is not contingent on certain conditions like approval for a mortgage.
-If the deal falls through on a non-contingency contract you could stand to lose your escrow payment.
+If the deal falls through on a non-contingency contract, you could stand to lose your escrow payment.

 Maintenance charges in a co-op

-If you’re buying a co-op your probably aware that you’ll need a certain amount of post-closing liquidity upfront.
-This puts the co-op board at ease as it shows you have enough cash in the bank to cover mortgage and maintenance payments up to a certain time, for instance, one year’s worth.
+If you’re buying a co-op, you’re probably aware that you’ll need a certain amount of post-closing liquidity upfront.
+It puts the co-op board at ease as it shows you have enough cash in the bank to cover mortgage and maintenance payments up to a certain time, for instance, one year’s worth.
 But some co-op boards go a step further and ask that you put some months’ worth of maintenance charges in escrow.

-This is often done as a financial safeguard if the board feels a bit uncertain about a buyer’s finances.
+Often done as a financial safeguard if the board feels a bit uncertain about a buyer’s finances.
 For example, a buyer who is a contract or freelance worker without regular paychecks.
-How many months’ worth they ask of you depends on each individual case.
+How many months’ worth they ask of you depends on each case.